A quick guide to Scrum roles and responsibilities

 A stakeholder in Scrum management is an individual or a group of people who are impacted by the outcome of a product.

-- To keep a healthy relationship with the Product Owner to share important product details.
+- keep a healthy relationship with the Product Owner and share important product details;

-- To be responsible for conveying his wishes and concerns to the PO.
+- are responsible for conveying their wishes and concerns to the PO.

-- To provide regular input to queries from the PO.
+- provide regular input to queries from the PO;

-- To prioritize the work effectively with the Product Owner
+- prioritize the work effectively with the Product Owner;

-- To make updates or keep giving updates regarding any change in the plans.
+- make updates or keep giving updates regarding any change in the plans.